 Unfortunately, even if the vehicle’s mirrors are properly adjusted, every car has blind spots on the sides and directly behind the bumper.
 These blind spots can vary in size depending on the size, length, and height of the vehicle.

 When reversing, it’s important to take your time no matter the situation.
 Drivers never know what could already be behind them, and this can be especially true in busy parking lots where a pedestrian could unsuspectingly be walking behind a vehicle, unaware it is backing out.

 Backover accidents can be incredibly tragic.
 If a reversing vehicle hits a pedestrian, they may suffer grave injury or even death.
 Depending on the circumstances, the driver can be held liable for the resulting damages.
 Ramsey Law Group has helped hundreds of clients fight to obtain maximum compensation from drivers and their insurance companies.
-If you or someone you know were injured due to the negligence of another driver backing up, contact us today for more information on how we can help you.
+If you or someone you know were injured due to the negligence of another driver backing up, contact us today for more information on how our Houston personal injury lawyers can help you.